ID: 613

 Conference Topic: T2.
 Inclusive public engagement

 This session provides insight into improving practices on intersectional analysis in Impact Assessment.
-Presentations focus on regional, national and international expertise relating to meaningful engagement with members of rights-deserving communities, including Indigenous peoples, LGBTQ2S+ and disabled populations.
-This is an open session.
+Presentations focus on regional, national and international expertise relating to meaningful engagement with members of rights-deserving communities.
+The end of the final session will provide an opportunity for dialogue and a discussion of current draft summary resources to help improve intersectional IA practice.

 Status: approve